Exogenous Ketones Pros and Cons

 What Are Exogenous Ketones?

-Thanks to improvements in technology, exogenous ketones have become available to the public.
+Thanks to improvements in technology, EK have become available to the public.
 Not only that, but today’s supplements are far more palatable than previous incarnations, which only the bravest of souls would swallow.
 These products have largely been driven by consumer demand.

 The keto world is small but relentless, and many hardcore keto dieters are in love with the science, so they pursue studies and push for the development of targeted, high-quality supplements that can support them in their quest for optimal health.